w9/zp/README.md

-ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way for visualizing three-dimensional data points with a clean and sweet widget.
+ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way for visualizing three-dimensional data points with a clean and sweet UI.
 This package is written in JavaScript but I made an [interfacing R package](https://github.com/w9/zp-r), using [htmlwidgets](http://www.htmlwidgets.org/) which can be run in R-Studio.